MeowB/Collocation/README.md

 project of an app to make the life in community easier

 ## Contain
- - Grocery shopping list higly editable
+ - Grocery shopping list higly editable (color coded for the number of resident)

 ## Requirements
  - Boostrap